🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“± Local SIM Card Availability + 5.3 -- 25 While SIM cards can be purchased, the mobile network is often unreliable and subject to state-imposed restrictions and technical failures.
+πŸ“± Local SIM Card Availability + 4.0 -- 25 SIM cards can be purchased from local providers, but registration is difficult and network reliability is poor due to conflict.

 🌟 QUALITY OF LIFE